LiamJCates/Programming-Notes/C++/Syntax/Statements/Declarations/UserDefinedTypes/Classes/Methods/Class.md

 Class Methods (Static):

-Class methods are often called static methods as they use the static modifier and .
+Class methods are often called static methods as they use the static modifier

 Static members are members of a class that aren’t associated with a particular instance of the class.
 Like other static variables, static members have only a single instance.